nmata010/nmata010.github.io/_posts/data-strategy-post.md

     - text for each image with the box information (yolo.txt)
     - idk anything about preparing training data so i need to cover a lot of ground here.
         - Roboflow has a tool to annotate and export.
-    - I uploded them to roboflow and used meta's SAM3 to quckly identify the potholes (the irony is not lost on me that i'm using a FM to detect potholes in my training data to train a model to detect potholes.)
+    - I uploded them to roboflow and used meta's SAM3 to quckly identify the potholes (the irony is not lost on me that i'm using a FM to detect potheledoles in my training data to train a model to detect potholes.)
     - SAM3 is SOTA so i don't feel bad that its better than my model at detecting potholes.
 But i did note that it really struggles with overhead images, dirt roads, and dealing with the non-road background.
     - Anyway sam3 did a pretty good job on a couple of the videos and completely fails at 2 others.
-    - I manually labeled the other remaining videos.
+    - I manually lab the other remaining videos.
 That was very tedious.
 Data labeling is a grind.
     - Ok i also did some autmentation for brigness and exposure.
 I'll let the yolo training process deal with tilts.
     - I think with that i have my dataset.
 I added all the new labeled images to train & val (90/10 split) and kept my 'benchmark' data in the test folder.
     - Dataset is exported and uploaded to kaggle.
 We're ready to retrain.